-Women from every nationality, religion, color, and caste face discrimination every step of their way.
+Women from every nationality, religion, colour, and caste face discrimination every step of their way.
 In fact, UN figures say that 80% of those displaced due to climate change are women.

 Amongst other countries, India faces a very high risk of getting affected by climate change.
 With people from different socio-economic groups and genders, women end up facing the wrath of climate change the most.